Acacia lanuginophylla: Conservation status

-It is native to an area in the Wheatbelt and Goldfields-Esperance regions of Western Australia where it is commonly situated along drainage lines or in flat areas growing in clay-sand, sandy or gravelly soils as a part of open mallee over low scrub communities.
-There are only nine remaining populations or fifteen subpopulations of the plant remaining with an estimated 5,483 individuals remaining which are found in the Shire of Lake Grace and Shire of Yilgarn where over 75% of the native vegetation has been cleared.
+Acacia lanuginophylla is listed as 'Threatened' by the Western Australian Government Department of Biodiversity, Conservation and Attractions, meaning that it is in danger of extinction, 'Vulnerable' under the World Conservation Union (IUCN 2001) Red List and 'Endangered' under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 A national recovery plan has been prepared.
+There are only nine remaining populations or fifteen subpopulations of the plant remaining with an estimated 5,483 individuals remaining that are found in the Shire of Lake Grace and Shire of Yilgarn where over 75% of the native vegetation has been cleared.